Job & Internship Opportunities

 The ideal candidate will possess a strong interest in Marketing and Communications as well as have an interest in live entertainment and nonprofit arts.
 The ideal candidate is self-motivated, takes initiative, is highly organized, collaborative, and has an impeccable eye for detail.

 Positive energy and a great sense of humor are a must!
-Experience with social media, graphic design, Adobe Creative Suite, Constant Contact, grassroots outreach, photo and/or video editing is a plus.
+Experience with photo and/or video editing, social media, graphic design, Adobe Creative Suite, Constant Contact and grassroots outreach is a plus.

 How To Apply:

-Please send your resume to Denise Arellano, Marketing Coordinator at darellano@bochcenter.org.
+Please send your resume and cover letter to Denise Arellano, Marketing Associate at darellano@bochcenter.org.
 Be sure to reference any relevant coursework or internship experience.
 Include your name and “Marketing Internship” in the subject line.

 About this Organization: